tianyufan-econ/tianyufan-econ.github.io/_pages/about.md

   - /about.html
 ---

 I am Tianyu, a Ph.D. candidate in Economics at Yale University.
-My research studies the causes and consequences of inequality related to international trade, economic development, and growth.
+My research studies the causes and consequences of inequality related to trade, development, and economic growth.

 Contact me at <span style="color: darkorange;">tianyu.fan@yale.edu</span>.
 Here is my <a href="/files/CV_FAN_Tianyu.pdf" style="color: darkorange;">Curriculum Vitae</a>.